rastapasta/points-in-polygon/README.md

 ## How does it work?

 * Triangulation is done with [earcut](https://github.com/mapbox/earcut)
-* Triangle sides are determined using [bresenham](https://github.com/madbence/node-bresenham)
+* Points in triangles are determined using co-project [points-in-triangle](https://github.com/rastapasta/points-in-triangle)
 * All points in each triangle are iterated and passed to the callback.

 ## How to install